-As the supporting material sets out, there was plenty of evidence provided to Ofcom on the concerns of civil society about their fundamental approach to the implementation of the Act.
+As the supporting material sets out, there was plenty of evidence provided to Ofcom on the concerns of civil society and their fundamental approach to the implementation of the Act.
 While there are some small changes in response to civil society representations, which we set out in the next paragraph, the fundamental issues we flagged with their approach remain.
-The substance of these concerns - raised across multiple consultations - are informed by the lived and often traumatic experience of victims and survivors of harms, and their advocates, which the many Parliamentary supporters on all sides of both Houses intended to address through passing the legislation in the first place.
+Ofcom has been unwilling to engage with the substance of these concerns across multiple consultations - concerns which are informed by the lived and often traumatic experience of victims and survivors of harms, and their advocates, and which the many Parliamentary supporters on all sides of both Houses intended to address through passing the legislation in the first place.

-We appreciate that there are some small changes in the final codes in the following areas:
+For the record, we note that there are some small changes to the framing of measures in the final codes in the following areas:

-- the expectation that services should consider providing age-appropriate experiences particularly as it relates to content - an acknowledgement that services can use age assurance systems to establish age below 18 years - expectations relating to age assurance in end-to-end encrypted spaces - expectations around the introduction of additional barriers to children accessing group chats where reports of harmful content have been made - small changes in relation to material that has a bearing on misogynistic content insofar as it affects children.
+- the expectation that services should consider providing age-appropriate experiences, particularly as it relates to content; - an acknowledgement that services can use age assurance systems to establish age below 18 years; - some tightening up of the expectations relating to age assurance in end-to-end encrypted spaces; - expectations around the introduction of additional barriers to children accessing group chats where reports of harmful content have been made; - some movement around the regulator's expectations on what may or may not be "technically feasible" relating to content removal in on private messaging services; and - some small changes in relation to material that has a bearing on misogynistic content insofar as it affects children.